 - While clicking interiors, there might be bright lights as well as dark shadows.
 To balance both, you need to click multiple exposures.

 - While clicking buildings or monuments, if you want the structure as well as the sky properly exposed.

-- While clicking subjects with backlighting HDR technique can help you control the highlights in the background and properly exposure the subject.
+- While clicking subjects with backlighting HDR technique can help you control the highlights in the background and properly expose the subject.